The Dukes of Hazzard: Production

-Rushing appeared as shady used car dealer Ace Parker in the third episode, "Repo Men" (the fourth to be broadcast).
+Rushing was initially unaware of the show's development, and received no compensation from it.
+He successfully sued for compensation and agreed to appear on the show afterwards in minor parts.
+Rushing appeared as shady used car dealer Ace Parker in the fourth episode, "Repo Men".
 Rushing believed this to be the start of a recurring role, in return for which he would supply creative ideas from his experiences: many of the Dukes (and thus Moonrunners) characters and situations were derived from Rushing's experiences as a youth, and much of the character of Bo Duke, he states to be based on him.
 However, "Repo Men" turned out to be the character's only appearance in the show's run, leading to a legal dispute in the following years over the rights to characters and concepts.
 Despite this, Rushing remained on good terms with cast and crew and in recent years has made appearances at several fan conventions.

 By the end of the first (half) season, the family-friendly tone of The Dukes of Hazzard was mostly in place.
 When the show returned for a second season in the fall of 1979 (its first full season), with a few further minor tweaks, it quickly found its footing as a family-friendly comedy-adventure series.
 By the third season, starting in the fall of 1980, the template which would be widely associated with the show was evident.

 As well as car chases, jumps and stunts, The Dukes of Hazzard relied on character familiarity, with each character effectively serving the same role within a typical episode.
 Deputy Cletus replaced Deputy Enos in seasons 3 and 4, and Coy and Vance Duke temporarily replaced Bo and Luke (due to a salary dispute) for most of season 5, but these were the only major cast changes through the show's run.
 Only Uncle Jesse and Boss Hogg appeared in all 145 episodes; Daisy appears in all but one, the third season's "To Catch a Duke."
-The General Lee appears in all episodes except "Mary Kaye's Baby".
+The General Lee appears in all episodes except the third episode of season one, "Mary Kaye's Baby".

 The show was largely filmed in Hidden Valley in Thousand Oaks, California, with scenes also shot at nearby Lake Sherwood and at Paramount Ranch in nearby Agoura Hills.